Writing for a Positive Future

 Welcome to the website of Nônen Títi and N Títi Publishing.

 Those are the topics of my fictional novels, none of which represent specific social, cultural, ethnic, gender, religious or orientation preferences, because psychology goes deeper than such superficial distinctions.
-Hence, their inner differences distinguish the characters, the resulting personality clashes, and the connections with their soulmates, often across social and cultural boundaries.
+Hence, their inner differences distinguish the characters, the resulting personality clashes and friendships across social and cultural boundaries.